Vorlonhomeworld/BBCL/3 How do I get it.md

 to Hobbyist.
 It offers many features, depending on which platform you use including a full GUI evelopment environment.
 It can also be used to create apps for Android as well.
 It states that it's fully ANSI Compliant, meaning the code would be compatible from one Ansi Standard Complaint implementation. to another Ansi Stant Complaint implementation.
 This runs on multiple platforms including ARM processors, Android and iOS.
 The last update for this was 11/13/2017.

+[SBCL](http://www.sbcl.org/) SBCL - Steel Bank Common Lisp is a free implementation of Common Lisp.
+It describes it self as a high performance Common Lisp Compiler.
+It features a Compiler, a debugger and an interpreter.
+It is "mostly conforming" to the ANSI Common Lisp Standard.
+It has versions for Linux, MacOS X, Solaris, FreeBSD
+NetBSD, OpenBSD, DragonFly BSD, DebianGnu BSD and Windows.
+It's latest update is 9/27/2020.